keithtay8/PISCES/RABS/README.md

     CASE 3: The third audit command runs, and matches one rule: the literal string 'Found' CASE 4: The fourth audit command runs, but since there is no following indented line, no output is expected to issue a 'pass'

 If your output is more dynamic in nature, you can make use of regular expressions to match any unusual outputs.
+To do so, prefix your line with a "<tab>~<tab>" where "<tab>" is a tab space.
 Each pattern will be wrapped in '^' and '$' before executing EXCEPT if '(?' prefixes the pattern (pattern will then not be wrapped).
 The rule will be compared against every line of the output, and if a match is found then a 'success' will be returned:

     [1.2.3 || Sample || Automated]{Automated}
     grep 'password' /var/auth.log